joe-duckhouse/GD-photoimporter/README.md

 # Google Drive to Google Photos Importer

 This Apps Script scans Google Drive for supported image files and uploads them to Google Photos while keeping track of progress in a spreadsheet.
 Each run resumes from the last processed Drive item so the script can be scheduled as a time-based trigger without duplicating uploads.

+## Features

+* **Incremental Drive scanning:** Uses the Drive API change tokens stored in script properties to resume where the previous run stopped.
+* **Batch-controlled uploads:** Processes items in configurable batches so triggers stay within Apps Script execution limits.
+* **Automatic album management:** Creates or reuses a Google Photos album and logs progress to a spreadsheet for auditability.

+## How it works

+The main entry point is [`runDriveToPhotosSync`](main.gs), which orchestrates the following steps:

+1. Load configuration constants (album name, spreadsheet name, batch size) and persisted cursor information.
+2. Retrieve Drive files that match the supported MIME types (JPEG, PNG, WEBP, HEIC/HEIF, AVIF).
+3. Upload each file to Google Photos using the Photos Library Advanced Service and add it to the target album.
+4. Record successes, skips, and failures in a Google Sheet for historical tracking.
+5. Persist the Drive cursor and album ID so future executions continue seamlessly.

+Because all OAuth credentials are managed by the Apps Script runtime via `ScriptApp.getOAuthToken()`, no secrets need to be stored in the repository.

 ## Prerequisites